 Least Significant Digit (LSD) Radix Sort in Java

-Radix sort is a O(digits·keys) sorting algorithm which relies on integer key grouping to successfully process and naturally order the specified data set.
-Basing the sort on structure and positional notation, many other data types which can be represented in integer form (i.e. ASCII characters) can take advantage of the algorithm.
-Sorting occurs by acting on the comparison between item digits in the same position.
-Two alternative version of the algorithm exists, both tackling the problem from the opposite direction.
-In this post I will be describing an iterative lowest significant digit implementation which as the name hints at, starts processing from the right most digit position.
-This implementation results in a stable sort, where as the other implementation, tackles the most significant digit first and can not make such guarantees.
-In a stable sorting algorithm the initial ordering of equal keys is left unchanged in the result.
+Radix sort is an O(digits·keys) sorting algorithm that relies on grouping integer keys to efficiently process and naturally order the specified dataset.
+Based on structure and positional notation, many other data types that can be represented in integer form (e.g. ASCII characters) can benefit from the algorithm.
+Sorting occurs by comparing digits in the same position of the items.
+Two alternative versions of the algorithm exist, each tackling the problem from the opposite direction.
+In this post, I will describe an iterative least significant digit implementation which, as the name suggests, begins processing from the right-most digit position.
+This implementation results in a stable sort, whereas the other implementation, which tackles the most significant digit first, cannot guarantee stability.
+In a stable sorting algorithm, the initial ordering of equal keys remains unchanged in the result.

 public static void radixSort(int[] arr)